theopfr/machine-learning-algorithms/k-nearest-neighbor/README.md

 # k-nearest-neighbor for "Iris Flower" classification

-#### no parameter tuning for k necessery because of the small dataset
+#### no parameter tuning for k necessary because of the small dataset